How to Assess, Plan, Monitor and Respond to Risks

 Risk management is the process of anticipating unwelcome events and mitigating their effects as much as possible.
 It includes anticipating and assessing risks, planning around them, monitoring them, and responding to them when appropriate.

 Risk management applies to many fields, from Finance to Healthcare, and to many processes, from new product development to IT projects.
 Product development projects in particular are exercises in reducing risk to an acceptably low level.
+When should a risk be avoided in project management?
+When the probably is high and possible impact significant – this is often the case in product development to construction.
+Where costs are high.

 Risk Management Checklist